Yuan, stocks rally as investors bet on imminent U.S.-China deal signing

 “The fact that this is really coming to the moment when the rubber hits the road is the most tangible evidence of traction in starting to resolve issues, that’s what’s driving optimism.”

-Japan’s Nikkei added 0.7% to hit its highest in a month.
-Australian shares rose by the same margin to close at a record.
+Japan's Nikkei .N225 added 0.7% to hit its highest in a month.
+Australian shares rose by the same margin to close at a record .

-Hong Kong’s Hang Seng and Shanghai blue chips also hit multi-month peaks.
+Hong Kong's Hang Seng .HSI and Shanghai blue chips .CSI300 also hit multi-month peaks.

 Still, some said stocks could be exposed should the signing process offer any surprises on the downside.